 Wash about 7 large carrots and cut off each end.

 Use a potato peeler to peel the skin from the carrots and then slice into rounds.

 Pour the sliced carrots into the Dutch Oven with the cooked stew meat and beef broth.

-Time for the potatoes!
-Wash and peel four russet potatoes with a potato peeler and then cut into small chunks.
+Once the carrots have been added, wash and peel 4 russet potatoes with a potato peeler and then cut into small chunks.